Reducing alcohol use

 - try changing your social habits – pick a new hobby to work on, or organise to go out and do things that don’t involve drinking

 - if you start having cravings, distract yourself for a few minutes.
 Mindfulness or meditation apps and videos are good distractions.

 Getting help and support

-Your Health Your Way is the service commissioned by Nottinghamshire County Council to support Nottinghamshire residents (children, young people, adults and families) to get active, lose weight, reduce alcohol intake and quit smoking.
+Your Health Notts is the service commissioned by Nottinghamshire County Council to support Nottinghamshire residents (children, young people, adults and families) to get active, lose weight, reduce alcohol intake and quit smoking.
 The service will also provide support for falls prevention and family weight management.